 Appearance

 The appearance of the affected skin varies with the type of mite.
-Chorioptes affects the legs, causing crusty, flaky skin, while Sarcoptes can lead to scaly lesions and hair loss on the head, neck, and belly.
+Chorioptes affect the legs, causing crusty, flaky skin, while Sarcoptes can lead to scaly lesions and hair loss on the head, neck, and belly.

 Prevention